kevinveenbirkenbach/cymais/roles/independent_backup-to-usb/README.md

 ## Features

-- Automatically starts the backup process when a specific USB device is plugged in.
+- Automatically starts the backup process when mounted to a specific destination.
-- Provides a systemd service to run the backup script at boot if the USB device is already connected.
-- Supports customization of the backup source path and mount point.
+- Supports customization of the backup source path and destination.
+- Provides a systemd service to run the backup script.

+## Author

+This role was created and is maintained by Kevin Veen-Birkenbach.

-## Configuration
+## License

-The following variables can be customized in the `vars/main.yml` file:

-- `mount_point`: The mount point where the USB device will be mounted.
-- `backup_to_usb_script_path`: The path to the backup script that will be executed when the USB device is connected.
+This code is released under the AGPL v3 license.
+Please refer to the [LICENSE](LICENSE) file for more details.

 ## Credits

-This role was created and maintained by Kevin Veen-Birkenbach.
+This software was created with the assistance of [OpenAI ChatGPT](https://chat.openai.com/share/a75ca771-d8a4-4b75-9912-c515ba371ae4).
-Contact: kevin@veen.world

-## More Information

-For more details on how the `independent_backup-to-usb` role works, please refer to the Ansible documentation and the role's source code.